chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 weight: 437
 ---

-XL Release stores completed releases in a database that is separate from the repository: the archvive database.
+XL Release stores completed releases in a database that is separate from the repository: the archived database.
 Besides the completed releases, metadata for reporting is stored in this database.

 For more information about the archiving process, see [How archiving works](/xl-release/concept/how-archiving-works.html).

 In the default setup, an embedded database is used and the data is stored in the `XL_RELEASE_SERVER_HOME/archive/` directory.

 You must configure the archive database before setting up the repository; that is, before starting XL Release for the first time.
 XL Release does not support automatic migration to a different location or vendor after the schema and data are present in the database.

 ## Configure the archive database (XL Release 4.8.0 - 7.2.0)

-For XL Release 4.8.0 until 7.2.0, you can use the following products as archive database:
+For XL Release versions 4.8.0 to 7.2.x, you can use the following products as archive database:

 * Apache Derby (embedded)
 * H2 (embedded)